giorgiop94/digital-garden/_notes/Taoism.md

 - Tao means the Way, and its core idea is to follow the laws of the Universe.
     - In the Universe [[everything constantly changes (impermanence)]].
     - Taoism is about **==adapting and being flexible, just like Nature==**
+    - The Tao is a way to describe the universal energy that underlies all things, that existed before matter and remains afterward.

 ### Everything is interconnected
 - [[everything is interconnected -interbeing-]]
-- The world is a sacred and complicated place, we shouldn't try to tamper with it because we don't understand all its connections ([[Complex Systems]])
+- The world is a sacred and complicated place, we shouldn't try to tamper with it because we don't understand all its connections ([[complex adaptive systems]])
     - Encourage people to get into different fields of knowledge and find connections, like [[Leonardo Da Vinci]]

 ### Non Dogmatic